Two-sided Lieb-Thirring bounds: Results

-While the above results are valid throughout the spectrum, their sharpness comes into focus at two critical points: the bottom of the essential spectrum and the bottom of the spectrum.
 The first proposition below shows that the infimum of $\frac{1}{u_M} - M$ is a lower bound for the ground state energy $E_0$, see also~\cite{berg2022efficiency} for nonnegative potentials as well as the previous work \cite{van2009hardy}.
 This is turn allows us to set up an iterative procedure converging to $E_0$.
 Finally, we show that the CLR bound using $\frac{1}{u_M} - M$ yields the exact asymptotics of the negative eigenvalues accumulating at $0^-$ for `atomic' potentials $V(x)=-\vert x \vert^{-\rho}$.

 \begin{prop} Let $V\in \mathcal{K}_d$ and $M>- E_0$.
 Let $u_M$ be the function given by Proposition~\ref{prop:existence}.
 We have

 \end{prop} It may seem that the proposition is relatively useless without a priori information on the ground state energy.
 This is erroneous as the result can be bootstrapped to provide a convergent sequence converging to $E_0$.
 As we shall see in Section~\ref{sect:examples}, the approximation may already be very good even after one iteration, even if $M-E_0$ is very large. \begin{cor} Let $V\in \mathcal{K}_d$ and let